Using unsupervised learning to detect broken symmetries, with relevance to searches for parity violation in nature. (Previously: "Stressed GANs snag desserts"): An example parity-odd axisymmetric network

 The network is trained on images provided in batches.
 Each batch contains $|B|=64$ images.
-For each batch of the mean net score $\mu_B$ is calculated: The standard deviation of the scores of the images in the batch is also recorded as $\sigma_B$.
+For each batch the mean net score $\mu_B$ is calculated: The standard deviation of the scores of the images in the batch is also recorded as $\sigma_B$.
 The net is trained to maximise $\mu_B / \sigma_B$.
-This process encourages to the net to do its best to give every image a common constant positive value, and to eschew negative values if possible.
+This process encourages the net to do its best to give every image a common constant positive value, and to eschew negative values if possible.
+The net is trained to maximise $\mu_B / \sigma_B$ rather than $\mu_B$ alone since the former (unlike the latter) cannot be trivially made larger by replacing $f(x)$ with $\lambda f(x)$ for some constant $\lambda>1$.
 The complete code for the network may be found in \cite{paritypaper3github}.

+Though it has already been emphasised, we repeat the message that the model chosen above for $g(x)$ and the choice made for the loss function $\mu_B$ are almost certainly non-optimal.
+Indeed, that is one reason why the more detailed paper exploring realistic particle physics events (\cite{Lester:2022hoj}) tests a variety of very different models and very different loss functions.
+None of that lack of optimality matters for the purposes of the current paper, however, whose role is pedagogical.
+The only things that matters in this paper are the way that $g(x)$ has been (anti)symmetrised into $f(x)$, and (as will be seen quantitatively in the results section) that the mechanism works despite its simplicity.